stwins60/devops_ai_agent/README.md

 ## Requirements

 - Docker & Docker Compose (recommended)
 - Or: Python 3.11+
 - A `.env` file with the following variables:
   - `OPENAI_API_KEY` (for OpenAI GPT-4, optional if only using Ollama)
   - `OLLAMA_BASE_URL` (for Ollama, optional if only using OpenAI)

+**Note:** The agent will automatically use OpenAI if available and valid, and will fall back to Ollama if OpenAI is unavailable or fails (including invalid API key).
+No restart is required if you update your `.env` or if one LLM becomes unavailable.

 Example `.env`:
 ```env